nodejs/node/doc/api/errors.md

 <a id="ERR_INVALID_OPT_VALUE"></a>
 ### ERR_INVALID_OPT_VALUE

-An invalid or unexpected value has been passed in an options object.
+An invalid or unexpected value was passed in an options object.

 <a id="ERR_INVALID_OPT_VALUE_ENCODING"></a>
 ### ERR_INVALID_OPT_VALUE_ENCODING